kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

+#Finding optimum search schemes for approximate string matching using bidirectional FM-index
 __________________________________________________________________________________________________

-This program/code finds the optimal search schemes for approximate string matching using bidirectional FM-index using the approach described in the paper *Kianfar, K., Pockrandt, C., Torkamandi, B., Luo, H., Reinert, K., Optimum Search Schemes for Approximate String Matching Using Bidirectional FM-Index, 2018*.\
+This program/code finds the optimum search schemes for approximate string matching using bidirectional FM-index using the approach described in the paper *Kianfar, K., Pockrandt, C., Torkamandi, B., Luo, H., Reinert, K., Optimum Search Schemes for Approximate String Matching Using Bidirectional FM-Index, 2018*.\
 Any commercial use is prohibited.

 __________________________________________________________________________________________________